 First, I want to apologize to anyone who loves Venice.
 I tried to love it, I truly did.
 But I need to say why I hated Venice.

 Venice was a city that gave my hopes up, it was one the cities I was looking most forward to seeing and I think that is where my first mistake was.
 Furthermore, you see all the Instagram worthy photos of how beautiful and gorgeous Venice is, but I saw right through that facade as soon as I arrived.
 Here are some of the reasons that I was not impressed.
+Although, Venice wasn’t my favorite that doesn’t mean it can’t be yours, if you are interested in visiting Venice, read 72 Hours in Venice.

 I spent too much time in Venice